 - 1. Remove the battery as shown in Figure 4-2. - 2.
 Remove the SIM card door cover by loosening the two screws on the SIM door using a T6 driver. - 3.
-Install NANO SIM in slot.
-See orientation below:

-Figure 4-4: SIM Card Installation

-4. Reinstall the SIM door using the two screws and T6 driver.

-5. Reinstall battery by inserting battery in radio chassis opening and pressing the battery into the chassis until both battery latches are engaged.
+Install the SIM card in the slot.
+Orient the SIM per the FCC label below the SIM opening. - 4.
+Reinstall the SIM door using the two screws and T6 driver. - 5.
+Reinstall the battery by inserting the battery in the radio chassis opening and pressing the battery into the chassis until both battery latches are engaged.